Submission Guidelines

 Writers and artists who would like their works reviewed or who wish to review others’ works should first send a query to wordgathering@syr.edu.
 The query should include a statement that explains how the work is part of or contributes in some way to disability literature and the arts.
 For those wishing to submit book reviews of others’ works in Wordgathering, a maximum of two book reviews may be submitted for consideration during each reading period.
 Our reading periods or submissions review “windows” are March 1 to May 1 for the summer issue and September 1 to November 1 for the winter issue.
 Please submit book review(s) only after receiving editorial confirmation regarding submission(s).

-Please note that Wordgathering is very unlikely to review books for which the primary purpose is to be inspirational, uplifting, rehabilitative, or therapeutic.
-In the event that a review copy is received and it is discovered, thereafter, that the book’s approach is inconsistent with the journal’s overall orientation toward disability poetry, literature, arts, and culture, the book will not be reviewed.
+Wordgathering is unlikely to review books that are intended primarily to be inspirational, rehabilitative, or therapeutic.
+Books about “overcoming” disability are also unlikely to be reviewed.
+In the event that a review copy is received, and it is discovered, thereafter, that the book’s approach is inconsistent with the journal’s overall orientation toward disability poetry, literature, arts, and culture, the book will not be reviewed.
 Please note, as well, that even if a book’s approach is consistent with the journal’s overall orientation, it is not possible to review every book for which a query is received.
 If a review cannot or will not be completed (for whatever reasons), the person who sent the query will be notified, as soon as possible.

 As Wordgathering has grown, the number of requests that we receive for book reviews has likewise grown.
 Thank you in advance for your patience as we manage our often-lengthy book reviews “queue.”
 We aim to be in solidarity with disabled writers and other disabled creatives while working with a relatively small editorial team and reviewers’ “pool.”